SalGnt/Travelogue/README.md

 ![Post Footer](https://dl.dropboxusercontent.com/u/18322837/GitHub/Travelogue/Footer.png)

 #### Share Buttons
 The template make use of [RRSSB](https://github.com/kni-labs/rrssb).
-You can enable or disable each share button by editing the `_data/share.yml` file.
+You can enable or disable the entire section or each share button by editing the `# RRSSBB` section in the `_data/social.yml` file.

 #### Next Post
 A link to the next post will be placed at the end of each post.